BlueprintFramework/framework/README.md

 **Installation:**
 1. Navigate to your Pterodactyl folder. (most likely /var/www/pterodactyl)
 2. Run the Blueprint installation script.
 This runs the commands required for Blueprint to function correctly.
-If your Pterodactyl folder is not `/var/www/pterodactyl`, put `OVERWRITE_FOLDER="/path/to/pterodactyl";` in front of `bash blueprint.sh`.
+If your Pterodactyl folder is not `/var/www/pterodactyl`, adjust the `$FOLDER` variable in blueprint.sh before running it.
 ```sh
 chmod +x blueprint.sh
 bash blueprint.sh